LogoOsome

 • Has pages with clearly defined sections, is easy-to-navigate and user-friendly;

-• Includes SEO-optimized content and is mobile-friendly.
+• Includes SEO-optimised content and is mobile-friendly.

 Besides recording a product demonstration video, you could also conduct a ‘live’ product demonstration or promotion for your digital products.